Continuous Audio Language Models: Supplementary Experiments

 \subsection{Short-context transformer window}

-To study the influence of the context window $K$ of the short-context transformer, we performed an hyperparameter search with $K=5, 10, 20, 40$ and trained our models for 500K training steps.
-We observe that finding an optimal value of $K$ is not critical even though it seems that 5 is not enough.
+To study the influence of the context window $K$ of the short-context transformer, we performed an hyperparameter search with $K=5, 10, 20, 40$ and trained our models for 500K training steps (see Tab.~\ref{tab:K_short_context_transformer}).
+The model is the music continuation CALM and all evaluations are done with 4-steps of consistency.
+We observe that finding an optimal value of $K$ is not critical even though it seems that 5 is too small enough.